PhD Programme in Fine Arts

 General Syllabus for Third Cycle Studies in Visual Arts leading to a Degree of Doctor of Philosophy in Fine Arts.

-We don’t have any spaces on our PhD programme at present, but all future vacancies will be advertised on the Lund University website.
+We have no open spaces on our PhD programme at the moment.

 There are no tuition fees for PhD studies at Lund University.